pluginbazar/woc-order-alert/readme.txt

 > Its a great Plugin
 >
 > I have tried many kind of plugin for my Fashion Shop…But they couldn’t full fill my Expectation…After all that hustle i tried this plugin and i am very much happy now…I love there Exclusive features…I think Every Business People Should use this plugin for there order Notification…Thank you so much

-## Privacy Policy
-Woocommerce Open Close &#8211; Best Business Schedules Manager uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
-This helps us to troubleshoot problems faster & make product improvements.

-Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
-We collect the data to ensure a great user experience for all our users.

-Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**

-Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).

 == Installation ==